 Potential drawbacks of multi-tenant

-• Security: Other tenants won’t see your data.
-However, multiple users (not associated with your organization) are allowed on the same database.
+Security: Other tenants won’t see your data.
+However, multiple users (not associated with your organization) are allowed to use the same database.
 This broader access reduces control of security.

-• Updates/Changes: If you’re reliant on integrations with other SaaS products and one updates their system, it may cause issues with those connecting apps.
+Updates/Changes: If you rely on integrations with other SaaS products and one updates their system, it may cause issues with those connecting apps.

 Azure App Service and Azure Functions include many features that support multitenancy.